Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * As a moderator I want to display all my working experiences on a map so that the visitor will see at a glance all the places I worked before.
 * As a visitor and possible future employer, I want to see where the moderator worked before as I can get an idea of her background and experiences.
 * As a moderator, I want the visitors to be able to get information about the places I worked, that's why I will provide every place with some extra details.
-* As a visitor, if I read about a place that I am not familiar with I would like to be able to check it out; that's why I would like to have some extra information about the moderators previous work places.
+* As a visitor, if I read about a place that I am not familiar with I would like to be able to research it ; that's why I would like to have some extra information about the moderators previous work places.

 #### Skills